sf000000/uni/README.md

 11. `/topic` - Sets the topic for the current channel
 12. `/logging enable` - Enable logging in the guild
 13. `/logging disable` - Disable logging in the guild
-14. `/antiphishing` - Enable or disable anti-phishing
-15. `/virustotal above` - Scan the above message's file with VirusTotal
+14. `/virustotal above` - Scan the above message's file with VirusTotal

 ### Games and Fun: